-WARNING: Loads must not be exceeded.
-The driver is responsible for arranging the loads so that they comply with the technical weight limits of the specific motorhome model.
+Warning: The driver is responsible for arranging the loads so that they comply with the technical weight limits of the specific motorhome model.

 See specification handbook.

 Correct weight distribution is an important factor in ensuring your vehicle is well balanced and easy to drive.
 It is therefore necessary to load your motorhome carefully making sure all heavy articles are evenly distributed and are preferably placed in the lower lockers or bed boxes.

-WARNING: The two longitudinal bars fitted to the roof are there for styling purposes only and should not be used for load carrying.
+WARNING: The two longitudinal bars fitted to the roof are there for styling purposes and should not be used for load carrying unless cross bars are fitted.